Skip to main content

 The daily subscription amount as a string.
 This is the billing amount per day that will be charged to the user.

-The amount is in POL / day unit, so passing 1 would mean that the user will be charged 1 POL / day or 30 POL / month
+The amount is in USD/day unit, so passing 1 would mean that the user will be charged 1 USD/day or 30 USD/month

 appUrl